 Note that that by providing additional diversification, EC2 Fleet will check into more pools and be able to reach more capacity.
 Consider adding more diversification in those cases.

-2.)
-How can you check the status of the request we just created?
 You can view the configuration parameters of your EC2 Fleet using this command:

 aws ec2 describe-fleets --fleet-ids "${FLEET_ID}"